 Abstract

 Context: Teucrium polium L. (TP) is recommended by herbal and integrative practitioners for the treatment of diabetes.
-However, to our knowledge, the action mechanism whereby TP exerts its hypoglycemic effects is still unknown.
+However, to the authors’ knowledge, the action mechanism whereby TP exerts its hypoglycemic effects is still unknown.

-Objectives: In this in vitro study, we tested the chemical composition, cytotoxicity and antidiabetic activity of three TP distinct extracts: water/ethanol (WTP), methanol (MTP) and hexane (HTP).
+Objectives: This in vitro study examined the chemical composition, cytotoxicity, and antidiabetic activity of three TP distinct extracts: water/ethanol (WTP), methanol (MTP), and hexane (HTP).

-Methods: TP extracts composition was tested by GC/MS. MTT assay and LDH leakage assay used to assess the extracts toxicity.
-The efficacy of TP extracts in enhancing glucose transporter-4 (GLUT4) translocation to plasma membrane (PM) was tested in L6 muscle cells stably expressing myc-tagged GLUT4 (L6-GLUT4myc) using cell-ELISA test.
+Methods: The compositions of the TP extracts were determined by GC/MS, and MTT assay and LDH leakage assay were used to assess the toxicity of the extracts.
+The efficacies of the TP extracts in enhancing glucose transporter-4 (GLUT4) translocation to plasma membrane (PM) were tested in L6 muscle cells, stably expressing myc-tagged GLUT4 (L6-GLUT4myc) using the cell-ELISA test.

-Results: GC/MS phytochemical analysis of MTP and HTP extracts revealed 10 compounds in each.
-Only palmitic acid was communal in these two extracts.
-WTP, MTP and HTP extracts where safe up to 63, 63 and 250 µg/mL, respectively.
-The HTP extract was the most efficient in GLUT4 translocation enhancement and the least was WTP extract.
-HTP extract increased GLUT4 translocation at 32 µg/mL by 2 - 3 fold relative to the control in the absence and presence of insulin, respectively.
-Similar result was obtained with the MTP extract at 63 µg/mL.
-A 20% increase of GLUT4 translocation was achieved with 32 µg/mL WTP extract in the absence of insulin, however with no effect in the presence of insulin.
+Results: GC/MS phytochemical analysis of MTP and HTP extracts revealed 10 compounds in each extract, and only palmitic acid was communal in these two extracts.
+The results also show that WTP, MTP, and HTP extracts were safe up to 63, 63, and 250 µg/mL, respectively.
+The HTP extract was the most efficient in GLUT4 translocation enhancement, while the least efficient was the WTP extract.
+In addition, the HTP extract increased the GLUT4 translocation at 32 µg/mL by 2- and 3-fold relative to the control in the absence and presence of insulin, respectively.
+A similar result was obtained with the MTP extract at 63 µg/mL, and a 20% increase of GLUT4 translocation was achieved with 32 µg/mL.
+In contrast, WTP extract in the absence of insulin and in the presence of insulin had no effect on the GLUT4 translocation.

 Conclusions: These findings indicate that TP antidiabetic activity is mediated in part by enhancing GLUT4 translocation to the PM in skeletal muscle.